Sometimes you need your employees to work on public holidays. Can you do this, and what do you need to know?

 Check Your Contracts

 Although there is no legal right for employees to have bank holidays off, many employment contracts make it a contractual right.
 The important thing to check is the wording of your annual leave policy.
 If the allowance is stated as, for example, “20 days per year, plus public holidays”, then this gives your staff a contractual right to those days as paid leave.
-In this situation if you need staff to work you will need to negotiate with them.
+In this situation, if you need staff to work you will need to negotiate with them.
 Many staff will be willing to put in a shift in return for extra pay, or a day off in lieu.

-If your employment contracts do not state that bank holidays are a part of annual leave entitlement, then you can simply rota people for shifts as usual, and those who want the day off can apply for holiday using your set procedures.
+If your employment contracts do not state that bank holidays are a part of annual leave entitlement, then you can simply rota people for shifts as usual, and those who want the day off can apply for a holiday using your set procedures.

 Because so many people think that they are entitled to have public holidays off work, if you will be expecting your team to work as normal on these days it is vital that you make sure they know this.
 Make sure that you explain clearly to new starters what your policy is, and think about reminding employees of the rules, especially in the run-up to a public holiday, so that nobody feels blindsided by having to work.